leiklier/illumino-web-services/README.md

 If you are using Docker Desktop, this bundles both `docker-machine` and Kubernetes.

-**NB**: The cluster is exposed on PORT 80, so please make sure that this port is available.
+**NB**: The cluster is exposed on PORT 80, so please make sure that this port is available on the host machine.

 Since you are deploying the cluster on bare metal (no cloud provider), an `IngressController` is necessary for using URLs to route services.
 A sufficiently good controller can most easily be configured using `helm`: